spring-attic/gs-consuming-rest-jquery/README.md

 {"id":1,"content":"Hello, World!"}
 ```

-The client will render the ID and content into the DOM.
+The jQuery client will render the ID and content into the DOM.

 What you will need